August 1, 2025

 If your child is around 3–4 years old and struggles with clear speech, it is a good time to consult a therapist.
 Early support helps avoid future challenges.

-Do Articulation Disorders in children Go Away?
+Do Articulation Disorder in children Go Away?

 Some children outgrow minor speech errors naturally, but many need therapy support.
 With early intervention and consistent practice, most children make great progress over time.